Harshal39/Tailwind-Beginner/README.md

 Step 3:- Terminal will provide a local host.

 Step 4:- Go to the host link and open the page created.

+Note:- If you want to try above specified method then just remove line number 43 from code.